mparno/fenics-web/source/featured/2013/fenics_13_cambridge.rst

 Schedule and program
 ********************

 The workshop will run all day on 18 and 19 March.
-The program will appear here closer to workshop.
+A draft program is available: :ref:`fenics13-program`.

 ************